 Solution 1: Uncheck Login Items as many as possible

-Even though macOS is designed for better performance, too much unnecessary items at login will lower you Mac.
-What's worse, these login items could make your Mac stuck on loading bar when you boot your Mac.
-So, just disable it as the following steps.
+Too much unnecessary items at login will make your computer lag.
+Besides, these login items could make your Mac stuck on loading bar when you boot your Mac.

 - 1. Click on the Apple logo at the top left corner and select System Preferences.